zitadel/zitadel/docs/docs/guides/integrate/identity-providers/gitlab.md

 ### Create new GitHub Provider

 Go to the settings of your ZITADEL instance or the organization where you like to add a new GitHub provider.
 Choose the GitHub provider template.
 This template has everything you need preconfigured.
-You only have to add the client ID and secret, you have created in the step before.
+Add the client ID and secret you have created in the GitHub Application.

 You can configure the following settings if you like, a useful default will be filled if you don't change anything: